 I bet you’ve heard from everyone that you should be on LinkedIn as a professional, I’ve said it multiple times myself.
 But, I’m also one of the few that will tell you not to build a career brand and rely on a platform like LinkedIn.

-If you want to have a decent professional online presence you should at least have a fully optimized LinkedIn profile.
-LinkedIn has positioned themselves as the number one go-to tool for companies and recruiters looking for new employees and talent.
+If you want to have a decent professional online presence, you should at least have a fully optimized LinkedIn profile.
+LinkedIn has positioned itself as the number one go-to tool for companies and recruiters looking for new employees and talent.

 My Numero Uno Platform

 LinkedIn is my number one platform when it comes to connecting with other professionals from around the World.
 Besides that, it’s also a great place to keep up with industry leaders and companies on a global scale.

 To be honest, LinkedIn does give you a bunch of great reasons to build a career brand on its platform.
 Besides all the obvious networking opportunities you’ve got, by joining some of the millions of different industry/ interest related groups on there, there’s also the chances of a new employer or recruiter pitching a new job to you.
 And you can even blog and build an archive of your blog posts as well.

 So you might sit there and be thinking, why isn’t it the best place to build a career brand then?
 It sounds like LinkedIn has everything, and it has, except for one thing.
 I want you to consider this missing piece if you’re serious about your online career brand and presence.

 Remember MySpace?
 Now it’s happening to Vine

 I know it’s been years since MySpace was the place to be online, today I don’t know anybody who is on there.